-Since I graduated from Boston College Law School and became an attorney in 1994, my practice has focused on personal injury, property damage, and premises liability litigation.
-By maximizing the opportunities my cases have presented, I now concentrate on the safety and security issues that arise when people are invited to enter a public accommodation for a live event.
-Here is a brief summary of my qualifications and expertise in that area.
+Since I graduated from Boston College Law School in 1994, my practice has focused on the legal issues that arise during the production of live sports and entertainment events.
+Here is a brief summary of my qualifications and expertise.

 In 2002, I litigated a case in which a young man nearly died in a crowd crush during a large music festival.
 Through two years of exhaustive discovery, which included deposing the rap performer Eminem, I learned how national event organizers addressed reasonably foreseeable risks, and I was exposed to the body of literature regarding crowd management, emergency planning, risk management, and biomechanics which have been incorporated into important treatises, industry codes, and regulations.
 Here is a video about my “Eminem case.”

 For ten years beginning in 2006, I was a member of a leading trade organization for venue managers and their security providers, now known as the International Association of Venue Managers.
 As a practicing attorney knowledgeable about special event risk management, I was invited to join the faculty of IAVM’s Academy for Venue Safety & Security, where I taught about risk and safety to the operational leaders of stadiums, arenas, performing arts centers, convention facilities, and other public accommodations.